agg1/tinycms/content/dlr.md

 - automated text-content summary
 - furthermore optional automated translations to match and categorize foreign-language texts

 Software-Architecture, run-time performance, features were significantly improved upon.
-In principle run-time performance and scalability are highly critical with these types of system and algorithms.
+In principle run-time performance and scalability are highly critical with these types of systems and algorithms.

 As a future prospect components implemented in C language could be preferrable: